Files

 As a rule of thumb, code should be tested thoroughly with unit tests.
 Integration tests on the other hand are meant to test a specific feature end to end.

 Integration tests are written in bash using the bats (Bash Automated Testing System) framework.
+Please see bats documentation for more details.

 Running integration tests